How many ways can you collect payment for your gift baskets? These six methods are crucial for success. Repeat after me: get paid or go broke.

 This type of payment is rarely submitted although money orders are as good as cash.

 A popular reason for not accepting credit cards is the transaction fee.
-That fee is a fact of business life, so get over it now.
+That fee is a fact of business life, and your business will blossom when you install it.

 Do the math.
 A $100 gift basket order may cost you an average $3 processing charge.
 That means you receive $97 for the order.
 The $3 fee is covered by your markup calculation.
 It’s paid by the customer as long as you are marking up your prices as explained in the book, How to Start a Home-Based Gift Basket Business.